ga4gh/vrs/docs/source/impl-guide/computed_identifier.rst

 Truncated Digest (sha512t24u)
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-The Truncated Digest algorithm computes an ASCII digest from binary data.
+The sha512t24u truncated digest algorithm computes an ASCII digest from binary data.
 The method uses two well-established standard algorithms, the `SHA-512`_ hash function, which generates a binary digest from binary data, and `Base64`_ URL encoding, which encodes binary data using printable characters.

-Computing the Truncated Digest for binary data consists of three steps:
+Computing the sha512t24u truncated digest for binary data consists of three steps:

 1. Compute the `SHA-512`_ digest of a binary data.
 2. Truncate the digest to the left-most 24 bytes (192 bits).
 See